RangerRick/KeychainPlugin/README.md

 Manually importing the plugin is not supported anymore, please use [Plugman](http://npmjs.org/plugman)     or the [Cordova CLI tool](http://npmjs.org/cordova)

-The "Keychain" object definition is installed globally.
+The "CordovaKeychain" object definition is installed globally.

 The plugin's JavaScript functions are called after creating the plugin object thus:

-        var kc = new Keychain();
+        var kc = new CordovaKeychain();
         kc.getForKey(win, fail, "some_key", "some_servicename");

 ### iCloud keychain disabled